kamenminkov/favourite-themes/README.md

 ## TODO

+- Track and show statistics of how much you use each theme
+- ~~Handle disabling/uninstalling of themes~~
 - Have typing while the picker's open automatically focus the search field instead of having to navigate to it
 - Highlight active theme when showing the picker
 - Add customizable display (i.e. how to show names in the picker)